This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 ---|---|---|

-Energy | Good focus on renewables and efficiency, detailed cross references to the Paris Agreement.
-Stronger exclusion of fossil fuels needed. | Adaptation and vulnerabilities of energy system vulnerabilities to climate change are extensivly described. |
+Energy | The energy SFD has a strong focus on renewables and efficiency, along with detailed cross references to the Paris Agreement.
+However, stronger exclusion of fossil fuels is needed. | The energy SFD recognises adaptation needs, and the vulnerabilities of energy systems to climate change are described in detail.
+However, it lacks specific actions, particularly related to the structural resilience of energy systems. |

 Explanation